-- If a child is experiencing behaviour difficulties, parents are consulted regularly, at first this can be difficult, but is very important that the school and parents work together to find ways of helping children manage their behaviour difficulties.
+- If a child is experiencing social and emotional difficulties that result in negative behaviours in school, parents are consulted regularly, at first this can be difficult, but is very important that the school and parents work together to find ways of helping children manage their emotional and social difficulties.

 - The school will ask parents’ permission to contact support agencies such as the Behaviour Support Service (BSS),Educational Psychology Service (EPS) or CAMHS to make a full assessment of a child’s needs.
 These agencies help the school to put in place support that avoids having to give children fixed-term exclusions and reduces the risk of permanent exclusion.

 - Should any serious behaviour incidents happen at school, parents will be contacted by phone and asked to come into school to discuss what has happened.
-At this time in a meeting with a member of the Senior Leadership Team and the SENCO will look at a plan of how to move forward and prevent further incidents happening.
+At this time a meeting with a member of the Senior Leadership Team and the SENCO will take place to look at a plan of how to move forward and prevent further incidents happening.

 - The school has a very caring and inclusive approach to pupils with emotional and behavioural needs and as already mentioned pastoral support systems are in place to promote and maintain attendance of pupils with emotional and behavioural needs.